Environmental Protection Agency (EPA).

 Title: TSCA Section 5(a)(2) Significant New Use Rules for Existing Chemicals.

-ICR status: This ICR is currently scheduled to expire on August 31, 2002.
-An Agency may not conduct or sponsor, and a person is not required to respond to a collection of information that is subject to approval under PRA, unless it displays a currently valid OMB control number.
-The OMB control numbers for EPA's information collections appear on the collection instruments or instructions, in the Federal Register notices for related rulemakings and ICR notices, and, if the collection is contained in a regulation, in a table of OMB approval numbers in 40 CFR part 9.
+ICR status: This ICR is currently scheduled to expire on January 31, 2006.
+An Agency may not conduct or sponsor, and a person is not required to respond to, a collection of information, unless it displays a currently valid OMB control number.
+The OMB control numbers for EPA's regulations in title 40 of the CFR, after appearing in the Federal Register, are listed in 40 CFR part 9, and included on the related collection instrument or form, if applicable.

 Abstract: Section 5 of TSCA provides EPA with a regulatory mechanism to monitor and, if necessary, control significant new uses of chemical substances.
-Section 5 of TSCA authorizes EPA to determine by rule (a significant new use rule or SNUR), after considering all relevant factors, that a use of a chemical substance represents a significant new use.
-If EPA determines that a use of a chemical substance is a significant new use, section 5 of TSCA requires persons to submit a notice to EPA at least 90 days before they manufacture, import, or process the substance for that use.
+Section 5 authorizes EPA to determine by rule (significant new use rule (SNUR)), after considering all relevant factors, that a use of a chemical substance represents a significant new use.
+If EPA determines that a use of a chemical substance is a significant new use, section 5 requires persons to submit a notice to EPA at least 90 days before Start Printed Page 14677they manufacture, import, or process the substance for that use.

 EPA uses the information obtained through this collection to evaluate the health and environmental effects of the significant new use.
-EPA may take regulatory actions under TSCA section 5, 6 or 7 to control the activities for which it has received a SNUR notice.
-These actions include orders to limit or prohibit the manufacture, importation, processing, distribution in commerce, use, or disposal of chemical substances.
-If EPA does not take action, section 5 of TSCA also requires EPA to publish a Federal Register notice explaining the reasons for not taking action.
+EPA may take regulatory actions under TSCA section 5, 6, or 7 to control the activities for which it has received a SNUR notice.
+These actions include orders to limit or prohibit the manufacture, importation, processing, distribution in commerce, and use or disposal of chemical substances.
+If EPA does not take action, section 5 also requires EPA to publish a Federal Register notice explaining the reasons for not taking action.

 Responses to the collection of information are mandatory (see 40 CFR part 721).
 Respondents may claim all or part of a notice confidential.
 EPA will disclose information that is covered by a claim of confidentiality only to the extent permitted by, and in accordance with, the procedures in TSCA section 14 and 40 CFR part 2.